Mathematics

 Developing Positive Learning Attitudes through Alternative Assessment and Differentiated Programmes

-A positive attitude towards mathematics contributes to one’s learning disposition and the inclination towards using math to solve problems.
-Attitudes include the belief, appreciation, confidence, motivation, interest and perseverance to solving problems using mathematics.
+A positive attitude towards mathematics - such as confidence, motivation and perseverance - contributes to one’s learning disposition and the inclination towards using mathematics to solve problems.

 Learning beyond the Mathematics classroom